 Now that I’ve established the best practices for WooCommerce follow up emails, here’s a detailed look at how you can automate these emails with MailPoet.

 If you haven’t already installed MailPoet on your site, you will need to add the plugin to your site through the Plugins section of your WordPress dashboard.

 You will also need to activate your MailPoet premium account.
 This will allow you to access the full range of MailPoet’s features, including the WooCommerce integration.

 When your MailPoet premium account is connected to the MailPoet plugin, you will be asked to accept MailPoet cookies.
 This permission must be granted in order to use all WooCommerce-related features.

-To create your first WooCommerce follow up emails, click on the “WooCommerce” tab in your MailPoet dashboard.
+To create your first WooCommerce follow up emails, head to Emails > +New Email and scroll down to the WooCommerce section.
 Here, you will be given the option to set up your first WooCommerce emails:

 MailPoet allows you to create four types of WooCommerce follow up emails:

 For the purposes of this article, I’ll look at how to create an email that triggers when a customer purchases a specific product.
 You can use the exact same process to create an email that triggers when someone purchases a product in a specific category.

 To get started, you will need to choose “Purchased This Product” from the email choices on the WooCommerce page.